Behavioral Triggers Customer Lifecycle: Map Triggers to Every SaaS Stage

 TL;DR

-The best lifecycle marketing doesn’t run on timers — it runs on behavior.
-Map your behavioral triggers to each of the five customer lifecycle stages (acquisition, activation, retention, expansion, advocacy) so that every automated message matches where the user actually is, not where your calendar assumes they are.
+The best lifecycle marketing doesn’t run on timers — it runs on behaviour.
+Map your behavioural triggers to each of the five customer lifecycle stages (acquisition, activation, retention, expansion, advocacy) so that every automated message matches where the user actually is, not where your calendar assumes they are.

 Tools like NVECTA, Braze, Customer.io, and Gainsight can handle the detection and delivery.